alonrz/FlickrViewer/README.md

 This app uses the Flickr API which displays recent photos.
 The app allows for the searching of photos as well as displays images in a grid view by default.

+## How to run
+Place your Flickr API key in your local.properties file. e.g. FLICKR_API_KEY=123456789

 ## Functionality
 ### Search
 - Single screen with a Text box that will let users enter text and search for images.